JordanZh/C3Net/README.md

   <img align="middle" width="70%" src="assets/sup.jpeg"/>
 </p>

+## Download weights

+All the weights should be placed under the `./checkpoint` directory.
+You can download weights at [weights](https://huggingface.co/JordanZh/C3Net/resolve/main/ckp.pt), which include the weights of Control C3-Unet.

 ## Acknowledgements

 We would like to thank the contributors to the [CoDi](https://github.com/microsoft/i-Code/tree/main) and [SSAST](https://github.com/YuanGongND/ssast) repositories, for their open research and exploration.